iamsteveballard/DevOps-Project-V2/README.md

 See version 1 here:
 https://github.com/iamsteveballard/DevOps-Project

-Uses AWS Cloudformation to build and deploy a React App to an S3 bucket with a Cloudfront Origin Access Identity.
+Uses AWS Cloudformation to build and deploy a React App to an S3 bucket and served with a Cloudfront Origin Access Identity.

-Serverless set up with API Gateway, Cognito, and Lambda functions.
+Serverless set up with API Gateway, Cognito, DynamoDB and Lambda.

 User can login and upload photos and app will run an image recognition function to identify objects in the image.